2. Rollers

 2. Introduce rocket propulsion.

-3. Build balloon rocket launching line by placing two chairs 10 feet apart, tying one strand of colored fishing line.
+3. Build balloon rocket launching line by placing two chairs 10 feet apart,

 4. Demonstrate building balloon rockets with straw, zip-loc bag ad paper clips.